 But how does this help me?

-Even if you don’t use React for network graphs, the state-driven approach teaches us important lessons to help with future graph visualization projects.
+Even if you don’t use a React network graph, the state-driven approach teaches us important lessons to help with future graph visualization projects.

 And secondly, it is your data that makes your visualization unique.
 Lean into that and make sure that users can see the right amount of data at the right time.